itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.16.6 =
-This release allows to filter by affiliate status in Totals section.
-And it's tested with Wordpress 4.7
+This release allows to filter by affiliate status in the Totals section.
+And it's tested with Wordpress 4.7.